 - Vision insurance

-35% of Nursing Assistants in the United States think their salaries are enough for the cost of living in their area.
+33% of Caregivers in the United States think their salaries are enough for the cost of living in their area.

 How much do similar professions get paid in New York, NY?

-How can I know if I am being paid fairly as a certified nursing assistant (CNA)?
+How can I know if I am being paid fairly as a caregiver?

-If you’re unsure about what salary is appropriate for a certified nursing assistant (CNA), visit Indeed's Salary Calculator to get a free, personalized pay range based on your location, industry and experience.
+If you’re unsure about what salary is appropriate for a caregiver position, visit Indeed's Salary Calculator to get a free, personalized pay range based on your location, industry and experience.

 Yes, a caregiver can be a paid role.
 The pay rate for this position will vary by hiring terms.
 If a person or a family hires a caregiver, then the compensation will come directly from the family.
 Agencies and health facilities also employ caregivers.